A prescription for projectors to compute helicity amplitudes in D dimensions: The Prescription

-Due to the presence of four linearly independent external momenta in a $2\to 3$ process, the aforementioned reduction of terms in the external projectors for $2\to 2$ processes no longer applies in general.
-However, this fact also offers an opportunity to eliminate the explicit appearance of the Levi-Civita tensor $\epsilon^{\mu\nu\rho\sigma}$ from external projectors (which may already be pre-processed to be at most linear in $\epsilon^{\mu\nu\rho\sigma}$), by applying the trick used in defining the van Neerven-Vermaseren basis~\cite{vanNeerven:1983vr}.
-To be more specific, let us consider a $2\to 3$ scattering process where the four linearly independent 4-momenta are denoted by $p_1, p_2,p_3,p_4$.
-A single power $\epsilon^{\mu\nu\rho\sigma}$ in external polarization projectors can be rewritten as
+The formula eq.~(\ref{EQ:TranspolMBRGeneric}) works for any massless gauge boson in an arbitrary multiple-parton scattering process in massless QFT.
+However, as mentioned already, when there are at least 5 external particles involved (non-trivially) in the scattering, e.g.,~a $2\to 3$ process, one has the opportunity to eliminate the explicit appearance of the Levi-Civita tensor $\epsilon^{\mu\nu\rho\sigma}$ from external projectors (i.e.,~in $\epsilon_Y$), by applying the trick used in defining the van Neerven-Vermaseren basis~\cite{vanNeerven:1983vr}.
+To be more specific, let us consider a $2\to 3$ scattering process where the four linearly independent four-momenta are denoted by $p_1, p_2,p_3,p_4$.
+A single power of $\epsilon^{\mu\nu\rho\sigma}$ in an external polarization projector can be rewritten as

-where the normalization factor $\Delta \equiv \frac{1}{\epsilon_{p_1 p_2 p_3 p_4}}$ can be conveniently pulled out and grouped together with other normalization factors of external projectors (and used consistently through out the whole calculation).
+where the normalization factor $\Delta \equiv \frac{1}{\epsilon_{p_1 p_2 p_3 p_4}}$ can be conveniently pulled out and grouped together with other normalization factors of external projectors (and used consistently throughout the whole calculation).
 The treatment of the Levi-Civita tensor in eq.~(\ref{EQ:NVtrick}) complies with the two rules listed in section~\ref{SEC:prescription:MBR}.
-In this way, no Levi-Civita tensor appears in external polarization projectors for $2 \to 3$ scattering amplitudes any more, up to a global normalization factor, and hence it is manifest that the form of external projectors can be unambiguously constructed.
+Eq.~(\ref{EQ:NVtrick}) can be formally regarded as the momentum basis representation of the Levi-Civita tensor.
+This is made feasible because one now has at hand a set of linearly independent four-momenta forming a complete basis of the 4-dimensional Minkowski space-time.
+This, of course, holds also for other Lorentz tensors with a different rank (See Appendix~\ref{append:vNVbasis}), in particular the space-time metric tensor in 4 dimensions.
+One can obtain this decomposition either by performing the Gram-Schmidt orthogonalization procedure, like in section~\ref{SEC:prescription:MBR}, or one can even directly read off the decomposition by making use of the van Neerven-Vermaseren basis~\cite{vanNeerven:1983vr}.
+With eq.~(\ref{EQ:NVtrick}), no Levi-Civita tensor appears in external polarization projectors for $2 \to 3$ gluon-scattering amplitudes any more, up to a global normalization factor, and hence it is manifest that the form of external projectors can be unambiguously constructed.
+At this point, it is worthy to mention that FORM~\cite{Vermaseren:2000nd} has a built-in (pseudo) Levi-Civita tensor where one has $\epsilon\_(p_1, p_2, p_3, p_4) = -i\epsilon_{p_1 p_2 p_3 p_4} = \frac{1}{4} \mathrm{Tr}[\gamma_5\, \slashed{p}_1\, \slashed{p}_2 \,\slashed{p}_3\, \slashed{p}_4]$.
+The imaginary unit $i$ in the linear superposition formula connecting the linearly polarized amplitudes and helicity (i.e.,~circularly polarized) amplitudes can thus always be absorbed into quantities defined by a consistent usage of FORM's (pseudo) Levi-Civita tensor.